List of the busiest airports in the Republic of Ireland

-The following tables shows 2008 to 2019 passenger traffic statistics for all airports in the Republic of Ireland, ranked by total passenger traffic each year.
+The following tables show 2008 to 2022 passenger traffic statistics for all airports in the Republic of Ireland, ranked by total passenger traffic each year.
 The data also shows available total aircraft movements at each airport based on statistics published by the Irish Aviation Authority.

-Dublin serves as the largest airport in Ireland, and in 2018 was the 13th busiest airport in Europe.
-Ireland has four main airports - Cork, Dublin, Shannon and Knock.
+Dublin Airport is the largest airport in Ireland, and in 2018 was the 13th busiest airport in Europe.
+Ireland has four main airports: Cork, Dublin, Shannon and Knock.
 There are also smaller regional airports at Donegal, Kerry, Galway, Sligo and Waterford.
 The latter three, as of July 2019, do not have any scheduled flights.